arez/arez/docs/component_example.md

 the `notifyUserWhenTicketExpires()` method would be invoked `10` times.

 For such a lightweight method this may not have a significant performance impact.
-If the method performed more expensive operations such as updating parts of the UI then you may want to optimize the {@api_url: annotations.Autorun}
-annotated method so that it is only invoked when there is actual work to do.
+If the method performed more expensive operations such as updating parts of the UI then you may want to optimize the method annotated with {@api_url: annotations.Observed} so that it is only invoked when there is actual work to do.
 The easiest way to do this is to use a {@api_url: annotations.Computed} property as illustrated below.

 {@file_content: file=arez/doc/examples/step5/TrainTicket.java start_line=@Computed "end_line=^\}" include_end_line=false strip_block=true}

-Extracting the test `0 == getRemainingRides()` as a `ticketExpired` computed property will mean that the {@api_url: annotations.Autorun}
+Extracting the test `0 == getRemainingRides()` as a `ticketExpired` computed property will mean that the {@api_url: annotations.Observed}
 method no longer has a direct dependency on the `remainingRides` observable property and instead has a dependency on the `ticketExpired` computed property property so `notifyUserWhenTicketExpires()` will only be invoked when the `ticketExpired` computed property changes value.
 In the above scenario this would mean that the `notifyUserWhenTicketExpires()` method would only be invoked `2` times.
-The `ticketExpired` computed property would be recalculated `10` times but it is assumed the that this is significantly less expensive than the {@api_url: annotations.Autorun}
+The `ticketExpired` computed property would be recalculated `10` times but it is assumed the that this is significantly less expensive than the {@api_url: annotations.Observed}
 method.

-## Track and OnDepsChanged
+## Observers and OnDepsChanged

-There are times at which it is not possible for Arez to directly schedule and execute a reaction.
+There are times at which it is not possible for Arez to directly schedule and execute an observed method.
 Existing frameworks will have their own mechanisms for scheduling work and if you need to integrate Arez into these frameworks you need to decouple the scheduling and execution of reactions.
-Another scenario where more more explicit control over scheduling and execution is required is when you want to rate-limit or "debounce" the change notifications to limit the number of times a reaction executes.
+Another scenario where more more explicit control over scheduling and execution is required is when you want to rate-limit or "debounce" the change notifications to limit the number of times an observed method executes.

-To achieve either of these goals, you need to use the {@api_url: annotations.Track} and {@api_url: annotations.OnDepsChanged} annotations.
-The {@api_url: annotations.Track} annotation wraps a method in a tracking transaction which allows the Arez framework to detect which observable and computed properties are accessed within the scope of the transaction.
-If any of these properties are modified then Arez will invoke the corresponding method annotated with {@api_url: annotations.OnDepsChanged} to indicate that the observed method needs to be rescheduled.
+To achieve either of these goals, you need to combine the {@api_url: annotations.OnDepsChanged} annotation with the {@api_url: annotations.Observed} annotation.
+The {@api_url: annotations.Observed} annotation wraps a method in a tracking transaction which allows the Arez framework to detect which observable and computed properties are accessed within the scope of the transaction.
+If any of these properties are modified then Arez will invoke the method annotated with {@api_url: annotations.OnDepsChanged} to indicate that the observed method needs to be rescheduled.

 An example is illustrated below:

-{@file_content: file=arez/doc/examples/step5/TrainTicket.java start_line=@Track end_line=@Computed include_end_line=false strip_block=false}
+{@file_content: file=arez/doc/examples/step5/TrainTicket.java start_line=@Observed end_line=@Computed include_end_line=false strip_block=false}

 # Summary